Dance Like Nobody’s Watching: A Guide to Dancing In Brighton

 Where:

 Most of the above dance styles have classes for kids in Brighton and it couldn’t be a higher recommended activity for little ones.
 Dancing is known for having many benefits in child development.
-It’s considered one of the best sports for children, especially for children with ADHD/ADD for they learn how to control their body and it helps set limits.
+It’s considered one of the best sports for children, especially for children with ADHD/ADD for they learn how to control their body whilst helping set limits.
 It aids the development of kinaesthetic intelligence, creates opportunities for self-expression and communication and fosters the ability to better interpret interpersonal nonverbal communication.
 On top of that, dance education helps students develop physical fitness, appreciation of the body and effective stress management approaches; a great activity for kids to try for all round benefits and, of course, to just have great fun!